Home

 Syringe (Assisted) Feeding

-people refer to as force feeding, but what I prefer to call assisted
+people call force feeding, but what I prefer to call assisted

 feeding.
 This entails placing your cat's food into a syringe and syringing